JenniferPeterson1203/unit-fundamentals/functions/lesson-notes/readme.md

   ```

   In your own words, describe how the above code differs from using `console.log()`.
 What are the implications of these differences?

+Using console.log() displays a value in the console for debugging or informational purposes, while the return keyword passes a value back to the calling code, enabling further computations or storage for later use.
+The implications are that console.log() is for immediate display and debugging purposes only, whereas the return statement is essential for capturing function results and using them in the program flow.

 - When the function below is called, will anything be printed to the console?
 What is the return value of the function?